bytebase/bytebase.com/content/docs/tutorials/data-rollback.md

    ![bb-issue-change-data](/content/docs/tutorials/data-rollback/bb-issue-change-data.webp)

-1. After the issue is created and then rolled out, you can see there is an activity saying the data is backed up to a specific table.
+1. After the issue is created and then rolled out, you can see there is an activity saying the data is backed up to a new table under the previously created `bbdataarchive` schema.

    ![bb-change-data-backup](/content/docs/tutorials/data-rollback/bb-change-data-backup.webp)

 1. Go to **Database > Databases** again, and click `hr_test`.
 You'll be redirected to the database page.

-1. Choose `bbdataarchive` schema, and you can see a table there with the backup data.
+1. Choose `bbdataarchive` schema, and you can see the backup table.

    ![bb-db-schema](/content/docs/tutorials/data-rollback/bb-db-schema.webp)

-1. To verify if the data is correct, go to **SQL Editor**.
+1. To verify, go to **SQL Editor**.
 Choose `employee` table in `hr_test` under `public` schema, input the following SQL script and click **Run**, and you'll see the data is changed.

    ```sql
       SELECT * FROM "public"."employee" ORDER BY emp_no LIMIT 50;